How to learn a race track – training your eyes and feet.

 Use this checklist to make sure you’ve got a good video of the race track:

-- Camera with clear view of video of road and steering wheel.
+- Camera with a clear view for video of the road and steering wheel

 - Fast lap time (check online for lap records or previous results to discover a good representative time)

-- Dry conditions (ideally bright sunny day so you can see track environment well).
+- Dry conditions (ideally a bright sunny day so you can see track environment well)